JustJeeCode/2048-Ascii/README.md

 And [ENTER] to finalise your input.

-Thanks for checking our the project!
+Thanks for checking out the project!